Neytiri: Reception

 For her performance in Avatar, Saldaña won Best Actress at the 36th Saturn Awards.
-As of 2021, she is one of four fully motion capture performances to win a Saturn Award and the only woman to do so.

-She was also nominated for Outstanding Supporting Actress at the Black Reel Awards and Outstanding Supporting Actress in a Motion Picture at the NAACP Image Awards.

-For her performance in Avatar: The Way of Water, Saldana won the Washington D.C.
+She was also nominated for Outstanding Supporting Actress at the Black Reel Awards and for Outstanding Supporting Actress in a Motion Picture at the NAACP Image Awards.
+For her portrayal of Neytiri in Avatar: The Way of Water, Saldana won the Washington D.C.
 Area Film Critics Association Award for Best Motion Capture Performance, beating out co-stars Sam Worthington and Sigourney Weaver.
 She was also nominated at the Austin Film Critics Association Awards 2022 for Best Voice Acting/Animated/Digital Performance.
 At the 51st Saturn Awards, Saldana was nominated for Best Actress for a second time, but lost to Margot Robbie for her performance in Barbie.